jbock-java/jbock/README.md

 #### The non-null pledge

 > None of the parameter methods will ever throw an exception or return `null`, regardless of the input to `parse` or `parseOrExit`.

-This means that jbock will either give you either a fully initialized instance of your args class, or no instance at all.
+This means that jbock will either give you a fully initialized instance of your args class, or no instance at all.
 This is ensured by the generated constructor, which performs null checks for each non-primitive argument.

 This also implies that any parameter method that doesn't return either `List` or `Optional` must represent a <em>required</em> argument, which means that failure to pass it on the command line will cause parsing to fail.
 Otherwise it would hardly be possible to fulfill this promise.